Ovarian cancer: what do you need to know?

 Ovarian cancer is cancer of the cells of one or both of the ovaries.
 Although listed as only the seventh commonest cancer in women after breast, cervical, colon, skin, lung and uterine cancers, its incidence is on the rise especially in developed countries.

-"Detection of ovarian cancer is very difficult and it often presents late," says Dr Smith.
+"Detection of ovarian cancer is very difficult and it often presents late," says Oncological Gynaecologist Dr Trudy Smith.
 This is because presenting symptoms are often vague tummy-related issues such as:

 - a feeling of fullness or bloating

 - general discomfort

 - an increase in the urgency to urinate